So remember when TMF put that preview to the sequel of TSS on her tumblr?

 I dunno, Anon.
 I need to read it again.

-Anonymous asked: do you happen to have a link for 'and isn't this exactly where you'd like me' sigh i was half way through ;-;
+Anonymous said: do you happen to have a link for 'and isn't this exactly where you'd like me' sigh i was half way through ;-;

 You mean, the original version of TSS?
 Sadly, no. I came onto the scene when TMF was right in the middle of her rewrite. :/